 Is this not prevalent in all industries?
 So, why should the hotel industry be any different and categorised as low paying industry?

-An article at the Glion Blog provides 9 surprising benefits of working in the hotel industry.
+An article at the Glion Blog provides 9 reasons that make working in the hotel industry special.

 Myth 2- “Getting Hotel Jobs is possible only through agencies”